nchjili/avis_zmqprx/README.md

 avis\_zmqprx
 ===========

 Proxy between Avis and 0mq middlewares.
-This proxy allows you to subscribe/publish to/from avis server using 0mq.
+This proxy allows you to subscribe/publish to avis using 0mq.

 This is a simple fork of avis-router-1.2.2 which adds 0mq support.
 Also, support for OS X and Windows has been removed as well as RPM packaging (should you need this you will need to modify ant build config, build.xml from original avis-router-1.2.2 might be handy).